shruthiakkal/Payment-Wallet/ReadMe.md

 limit : no of transactions given in each response skip : no of blocks of transactions (each block equals limit) to skip
 sortField: field with which to sort, AMOUNT and DATE are supported in this API
-sortType: field to decide whether to sort in ascending or descending order,possible values DESC andASC
+sortType: field to decide whether to sort in ascending or descending order,possible values DESC and ASC

 ```